datacarpentry/shell-genomics/_episodes/05-writing-scripts.md

 One thing we will commonly want to do with sequencing results is pull out bad reads and write them to a file to see if we can figure out what's going on with them.
 We're going to look for reads with long sequences of N's like we did before, but now we're going to write a script, so we can run it each time we get new sequences, rather than type the code in by hand each time.

 Bad reads have a lot of N's, so we're going to look for  `NNNNNNNNNN` with `grep`.
 We want the whole FASTQ record, so we're also going to get the one line above the sequence and the two lines below.
-We also want to look in all the files that end with `.fastq`, so we're going to use the `*` wild card.
+We also want to look in all the files that end with `.fastq`, so we're going to use the `*` wildcard.

 ~~~
 grep -B1 -A2 NNNNNNNNNN *.fastq > scripted_bad_reads.txt